tableau/webdataconnector/docs3/index.md

    taco create myConnector --earthquake-data
    ```

-   This creates a folder with the earthquake data boilerplate code, which is included with the toolkit.
+   This creates a directory with the earthquake data boilerplate code, which is included with the toolkit.

 6. Change directories to the myConnector directory.
    ```